jeffreymorganio/responsive-youtube-jekyll-tag/README.md

 ## Example

-For example, to embed the video with the link `https://www.youtube.com/watch?v=tnq2gwBhvCc` use the following tag:
+To embed the video with the link `https://www.youtube.com/watch?v=tnq2gwBhvCc` use the following tag:

 {% youtube tnq2gwBhvCc %}